 - Jerome, by reading Luke 6:16 as "Judas the brother of James" and by reading John 19:25 as "Mary the daughter of Clopas" or "Mary from the region of Clopas" gives a resounding biblical defense of the Perpetual Virginity of Mary, proving that Mary had no other children but Christ.

 - It is interesting that Jerome's defense of Mary's perpetual virginity would be unbiblical if he was using the ESV Bible today, but is biblical if you use the original Greek.

-- To bring it back to our analogy, the inspired original Greek texts use a general phrase, which is a single concept which encompasses both blue and green.
-Historic Christianity has thus interpreted it as possibly blue or possibly green.
-Modern English translations have decided it must be blue.
+- To bring it back to our analogy, the inspired original Greek texts use a general phrase, which is a single concept which encompasses both yellow and orange.
+Historic Christianity has thus interpreted it as possibly yellow or possibly orange.
+Modern English translations have decided it must be yellow.

 - Modern English has the word "worship".